JlsBssmnn/local-search-algorithm-for-cubic-clustering/README.md

 ### The `helper_scripts` directory
 In the `/helper_scripts` directory are python scripts for parsing and visualizing output from the actual application.
 See the documentation in these files for further use.

+### Benchmarks
+Benchmarks for the algorithms for the case of points sampled from planes can be found in the file `src/partitioning3D/evaluation/AlgorithmBenchmarks_test.go`.
+An algorithm can be benchmarked either with or without noise.
+The data for the partitioning will be created automatically and the number of datapoints depends on the `testTable` which is located in the same file.

+To run a benchmark with `benchmarkName` use the following command (with the braces):
+`go test ./src/partitioning3D/evaluation -run=^$ -bench=^{benchmarkName}$ -v`

+### Evaluation of Algorithms
+The algorithms can also be evaluated according to their accuracy.
+This can be done via the file `src/partitioning3D/evaluation/Algorithm_evaluation_test.go`.
+You can define the following parameters for the test via command-line arguments:
+- `threshold`: The threshold for the cost calculation
+- `amplification`: The amplification for the cost calculation
+- `mean`: The mean for the noise
+- `stddev`: The standard deviation for the noise
+- `numberOfPlanes`: How many planes should be used to sample data points
+- `pointsPerPlane`: How many points per plane should be sampled Again, these tests can be done with or without noise, depending on which function is tested.
+To evaluate an algorithm with the function `evalFunction` that uses a threshold of 0.5 and samples 10 points from 7 different planes respectively use the following command:
+`go test ./src/partitioning3D/evaluation -run=^{evalFunction}$ -v -threshold 0.5 -numberOfPlanes 7 -pointsPerPlane 10`

+### Compare Algorithms
+The `src/partitioning3D/evaluation/Compare_implementations_test.go` file can be used to compare if 2 algorithms work the same way.
+To do this use the flags `-algorithm1` and `-algorithm2` to specify which 2 algorithms should be compared.
+Additionally you can specify the following parameters:
+-	`iterations`: How many iterations should be executed to test algorithms for equality, each iteration new test data is created and the 2 algorithms are applied to that data
+- `seed`: The seed for the random number generation, this can be used for reproduction.
+If the seed is not specified, **it'll always be 5 which might be unwanted for testing**
+- `randomizeParameters`: If `true` the parameters threshold, numOfPlanes, pointsPerPlane, stddev, mean will be randomly choosen in each iteration, otherwise the parameters will be according to the command-line arguments
+- `algorithm1`: The first algorithm in the equality test
+- `algorithm2`: The second algorithm in the equality test
+- `verbose`: If this is 1 the result of every iteration will be printed out, if it's 2 it will also print which elements are differenlty partitioned by the 2 algorithms
+All arguments mentioned for the evaluation of algorithms can also be specified but will only be applied if `randomizeParameters` is `false`.